What Is Internet of Things (IoT) Security?

 Why is IoT security important?

-IoT security issues and threats
+IoT security challenges

 While smart devices introduce plenty of opportunities and convenience to our lives, they also open up the possibility of cyberattacks.
 Industries such as healthcare and manufacturing increasingly rely on IoT devices, exposing unprepared organizations to cyberattacks.
 Here are some of the threats IoT devices are susceptible to: